TradeTrust/documentation/docs/tutorial/introduction.md

 ## Additional Feature

-For technical overview and details on the implementation of TradeTrust, do refer to the [topics](/docs/topics/verifiable-documents/ethereum/document-store-overview) and [references](/docs/topics/verifiable-documents/ethereum/document-store-overview) section accordingly.
+For technical overview and details on the implementation of TradeTrust, do refer to the [getting started](/docs/getting-started) guide on where to look for the relevant information.